Lesterpaintstheworld/terminal-velocity/research/redaction_agent_config.md

 ## Redaction Protocols for Economic Framework Compliance

+### Reference
+- For detailed redaction protocols, see `research/redaction_protocols.md`.

+### Economic Data Identification Patterns
+- Identify terms related to economic frameworks, such as "UBC", "resource allocation", "decentralized transactions", "AI-generated content", and "user interactions with AI".
+- Implement regex patterns to capture variations of these terms in different contexts.
+- Ensure that all identified economic-sensitive information is processed according to the latest project demands and privacy regulations.

 ### Economic Data Identification Patterns
 - Identify terms related to economic frameworks, such as "UBC", "resource allocation", "decentralized transactions", "AI-generated content", and "user interactions with AI".
 - Implement regex patterns to capture variations of these terms in different contexts.